Get free shipping on all orders - Ends Sunday!

 Yes, dog hair loss is caused by allergies.
 Mild allergies cause redness, itching, and swelling.
 Dog allergies include flea allergic dermatitis and food hypersensitivity, which cause generalized alopecia.

-Itching from alopecia leads to further traumatic hair loss due to persistent scratching and friction.
+Itching from alopecia can lead to further traumatic hair loss due to persistent scratching and friction.
 The cause of any specific type of dog allergy is not well established but is believed to be hereditary.

-How do Vets Diagnose the causes of Hair Loss in Dogs?
+How do Vets Spot the signs of Hair Loss in Dogs?

-Vets diagnose the causes of hair loss in dogs by a historical examination, skin scraping, using a Wood’s lamp, culture testing, biopsy, and hematology.
+Vets spot the signs of hair loss in dogs by a historical examination, skin scraping, using a Wood’s lamp, culture testing, biopsy, and hematology.

-A Wood’s lamp is a handy tool for identifying species of fungi that cause skin disease.
+A Wood’s lamp is a handy tool for identifying species of fungi that cause skin issues.
 Microsporum canis is a fungal species of pathologic importance in dogs.
-The fungi fluoresce under the wood’s lamp, which is usually where patches of bald and circular-shaped lesions are located.
+The fungi fluoresce under the wood’s lamp, which is usually where patches of bald and circular-shaped marks are located.

-Culture testing involves petri plates containing agar for growing pathogenic bacteria or fungi that are used to diagnose dog skin diseases.
+Culture testing involves petri plates containing agar for growing pathogenic bacteria or fungi that are used to support dog skin issues.
 Hair or skin samples are placed inside and incubated for several days to let the pathogens grow.
 The resulting sample is tested for identification and susceptibility to medication.

-Biopsy identifies non-resolving alopecia, which is a symptom of skin cancer in dogs.
-The biopsy process involves taking a small portion of skin tissue and examining the cellular makeup for signs of neoplastic disease that is able to cause hair loss.
+Biopsy identifies non-resolving alopecia, which could be a sign of skin cancer in dogs.
+The biopsy process involves taking a small portion of skin tissue and examining the cellular makeup.

-Hematology or a blood evaluation determines endocrine diseases such as hypothyroidism or Cushing’s disease.
+Hematology or a blood evaluation determines endocrine issues such as hypothyroidism or Cushing’s Disease.
 A blood sample is taken and processed to determine the amount of T3 and T4 in the blood.
-Cushing’s disease is diagnosed using an ACTH stimulation test or a low-dose dexamethasone suppression test.
+Cushing’s Disease is spotted using an ACTH stimulation test or a low-dose dexamethasone suppression test.

-The treatments for dog hair loss are listed below.
+The supportive care options for dog hair loss are listed below.

-• Antibiotics: Pyoderma infections are treated with antibiotics.
-Bacteria such as the Staphylococcus species are commensal organisms that cause opportunistic infection.
+• Antibiotics: Bacteria such as the Staphylococcus species are commensal organisms.
 Commonly used antibiotics are amoxicillin or amoxicillin-clavulanate, clindamycin, cephalexin, and topical ointments with mupirocin or silver sulfadiazine.

-• Antiparasitics: Mange is highly treatable with antiparasitic medication that effectively kills the mites inhabiting the skin.
+• Antiparasitics: Mange is usually prescribed with antiparasitic medication that effectively kills the mites inhabiting the skin.
 The medication works for at least 30 days to prevent and kill existing mites and end their life cycle.
 Commonly used antiparasitic medications for mites are isoxazolines and avermectins.

-• Antifungals: Dermatophytosis is treated with antifungal agents.
+• Antifungals: Dermatophytosis is usually prescribed with antifungal agents.
 Ringworm and Malassezia dermatitis are common in dogs and are treated with medication, immunostimulation, and topical therapy.
 Antifungal shampoos are prescribed with oral medication and triazole antifungals such as itraconazole or fluconazole.

 • Mineral Supplementation: Zinc and copper are important minerals affecting dog coat health.
 Some dogs have mineral-deficient dermatoses due to inadequate amounts of dietary copper and zinc, leading to dull and epilating fur.
 Daily supplementation is prescribed to dogs affected to restore proper copper and zinc levels.

-• Hormone Supplementation: Dogs with Cushing’s disease or hypothyroidism require supplementation of the lacking hormones.
-Cushing’s disease is managed with cortisol-reducing drugs such as trilostane.
-Hypothyroidism is treated by providing a synthetic thyroid hormone called levothyroxine.
+• Hormone Supplementation: Dogs with Cushing’s Disease or hypothyroidism require supplementation of the lacking hormones.
+Cushing’s Disease is managed with cortisol-reducing drugs such as trilostane.
+Hypothyroidism is usually prescribed a synthetic thyroid hormone called levothyroxine.

-What Can You Do for Dog Hair Loss Caused by Food Allergies?
+What Can You Do To Support Dog Hair Loss Caused by Food Allergies?

 A new food source is introduced to monitor signs of allergic response once the allergic signs disappear.
 The food is considered safe when no signs of allergic reaction occur within 2 weeks.